 Coastal communities often depend on the ocean as an important source of food and income.
 During your visit, you may have the opportunity to enjoy local seafood dishes and experience traditional coastal cuisine.

-A key principle of responsible travel is ensuring that marine species are worth more alive than dead.
+A key principle of responsible travel is recognising that marine species are worth more alive than dead.
 Healthy fish populations, coral reefs, turtles, sharks, and other marine wildlife support tourism, biodiversity, and ecosystem health.

 Marine wildlife is worth more alive!
 Biodiversity is essential for long-term sustainability of ecosystems, and selective harvesting and overfishing directly impact the numbers and variety of species in an area.